-8 Crucial Signs of Kidney Failure Most People Ignore
+8 Crucial Signs of Possible Kidney Failure Most People Ignore

-Because signs of kidney failure could easily be confused with other common conditions, it’s important to pay attention and seek medical help if you have 2 or more of the following symptoms.
+Due to the fact that signs of possible kidney failure could easily be confused with other common conditions, it’s important to pay attention and consider seeking medical help if you have 2 or more of the following symptoms.

-Kidneys play an essential role in the entire body’s health.
-They are located just below the rib cage and are responsible for processing 120 to 150 liters of blood a day.
+Kidneys play an essential role in overall health.
+They’re located just below the rib cage and are responsible for processing 120 to 150 liters of blood a day.

-Proper kidney function prevents fluids and waste from accumulating in the blood, keeping blood clean to prevent infections.
+Proper kidney function prevents fluids and waste from accumulating in the blood, thus keeping the blood clean to prevent infections.

 Because of this, any change in kidney health leads to serious disorders that reduce quality of life.